 David Gammon |

-Transcriptors was started in 1963 by the late David Gammon, The company was one of the World’s leading manufacturer of manual turntables, tone arms and accessories, and one of the most modern Hi Fi manufacturing plants in Europe during the 60’s, 70’s and the early 80’s.
+Transcriptors was founded in 1960 by the late David Gammon, The company was one of the World’s leading manufacturer of manual turntables, tone arms and accessories, and one of the most modern Hi Fi manufacturing plants in Europe during the 60’s, 70’s and the early 80’s.
 Many readers will be familiar with our turntables, which have been widely used in numerous television commercials, and in many films, including the classic 1971 film ‘A Clockwork Orange’ which used our 1964 Hydraulic Reference turntable in various scenes throughout the film.
 Our products have been copied and reproduced all over the world, from the ‘Concept 2000’ and the ‘Audio Linear’.
 Even today’s modern turntable design’s bear there origins to the striking designs that were designed by David Gammon, perhaps no better compliment could be paid to his famous turntables.

 England | 1960 – 1967

 Employed by Almer Components as chief engineer that he designed the Transcriptor arm along with the sweep arm and stylus brush.
 These designs were born, due to the lack of professional devices that were manufactured by various audio companies